 “Whither is humanity? cried the Madman.
 I will tell you.
 We have killed it.
 We are its murderers!
 But how could we do this?
 Are we not plunging continually?
 How shall we comfort ourselves, the murderers of all murderers?”

-When Friedrich Nietzsche’s Madman told the world, ”God is dead, and we are his murderers,” it was as if he alone understood the enormity of the crime.
-This deicide was never anything but a fiction: Nietzsche never thought there was a real God who could really be killed; instead he saw the idea of God dying in the European mind.
-(Others knew God was alive and laughing at the Madman.)
+When Friedrich Nietzsche’s Madman told the world, “God is dead, and we are his murderers,” it was as if he alone understood the enormity of the crime.
+This deicide was never anything but a fiction: Nietzsche never thought there was a real God who could really be killed, rather he saw the idea of God dying in the European mind.
+(Others knew God was alive, laughing at the Madman.)

 It took a Nietzsche to fathom the depths of what this “death of God” would mean: